RomainSanchez/memory/README.md

 ### Custom module templates

-You can register template with the function `registerTemplates`.
+You can register template with the `registerTemplates` function.
 Use ui function `app.core.ui.addTemplate(type, name, src);` to add a template (src will be prefixed with parameter `liftJsPath`).

 ```js
 app.register({